 - Referred to a specialist to help manage symptoms of Blount’s disease or Rickets.

-If bowed legs persist, they can cause many problems and complications later in life.
-These problems and complications include:
+Having bowed legs can cause complications later in life.
+These include:

 - Bone and joint problems